Quarkex/brimstone_conditional/README.md

   function_name, arg_list}` or `{function, arg_list}`.
 In any case, it will check the arity of the relevant function.
 If the arity is equal to the arguments provided it will call it only with the provided arguments, and prepend the entire state to the argument list otherwise.
+If the first element of the provided list is a string, this operator will wrap it around the `fn ... end` syntax for anonymous functions, enabling you to pass a string encoded function begining with `arg1, arg2, ..., argn -> `, or simply `-> ` if the function does not have arguments.
+Please be very careful with this operator, as it may execute arbitrary code in the context of the erlang VM.
   <!-- USAGE END -->

 ## Installation